emdecr/life-overview-base/README.md

 _**What is this?
 Why does it exist?**_

-I was inspired by <a href="https://busterbenson.com/the-life-of/buster/" target="_blank">Buster Benson's project</a> and decided to create a version with React.
+I was directly inspired by <a href="https://busterbenson.com/the-life-of/buster/" target="_blank">Buster Benson's project</a> and decided to create a version with React.
 This repo is the bones of what powers <a href="https://emilydelacruz.com/life-overview" target="_blank">the live version on my site</a>.

 Fire up your own copy, and let me know how it goes!

+<a href="https://emilydelacruz.com/life-overview-base" target="_blank">Live demo</a>

 # Setup

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 _Note_: I've set a _*homepage*_ property in `package.json`, but feel free to ditch that if you're serving this project at the root domain.
-OR you can replace `http://mywebsite.com/life-overview-base` with whatever domain and subdirectory/sub route you need 🤙
+OR you can replace `http://mywebsite.com/life-overview-base` with whatever domain and subdirectory/sub-route you need 🤙

 In the project directory, you can run: